Sign up for our free newsletter

 What: Drive-through testing.
 Make an appointment through the online site.

-Where: corner of 35th Ave. and East 12th St. (BART parking lot)
+Where: corner of East 12th St. and Derby Ave.

 What: Walk-in or drive-through.
 Call (510) 535-3370 to set up an appointment.
 Customer service reps are available in English, Spanish, and Mam.